l0uisgrange/ada-2025-project/README.md

 ## ❓ Research Questions

-- **1 - The Modus Operandi**.
+#### The Modus Operandi

 Can we build behavioral profiles (M.O.s) for distinct consumer types based on their digital "fingerprints" (cross-linking) and recorded "statements" (linguistic features)?

-- **2 - Behavior During the "Big Job"**.
+#### Behavior During the "Big Job"

 How do our suspects change their M.O. during high-stakes "heists" (Black Friday, product launches, Christmas)?

-- **3 - The "Shot-Callers"**.
+#### The "Shot-Callers

 Which personas successfully "mobilize" other users into cross-community "meets" (discussions) about a product?

-- **4 - The "Broken Telephone" Investigation**.
+#### The "Broken Telephone" Investigation

 Does the "intel" (positive or negative sentiment) about a product get distorted or "laundered" as it passes between different personas?

 ## 📊 Additional Datasets